Horatius Bonar: Service

 He entered the Ministry of the Church of Scotland.
-At first he was put in charge of mission work at St. John's parish in Leith and settled at Kelso.
-He joined the Free Church at the time of the Disruption of 1843, and in 1867 was moved to Edinburgh to take over the Chalmers Memorial Church (named after his teacher at college, Dr. Thomas Chalmers).
+At first he was put in charge of mission work at St John's parish in Leith and settled at Kelso.
+He joined the Free Church at the time of the Disruption of 1843, and in 1867 was moved to Edinburgh to take over the Chalmers Memorial Church (named after his teacher at college, Thomas Chalmers).
 In 1883, he was elected Moderator of the General Assembly of the Free Church of Scotland.

 Works

 He was a voluminous and highly popular author.
-He also served as the editor for "The Quarterly journal of Prophecy" from 1848 to 1873 and for the "Christian Treasury" from 1859 to 1879.
+He also served as the editor for The Quarterly Journal of Prophecy from 1848 to 1873 and for the Christian Treasury from 1859 to 1879.
 In addition to many books and tracts was a prolific hymnodist; many of his hymns, e.g., "I heard the voice of Jesus say" and "Blessing and Honour and Glory and Power," became known all over the English-speaking world.
 A selection of these was published as Hymns of Faith and Hope (3 series).
 His last volume of poetry was My Old Letters.
-Bonar was also author of several biographies of ministers he had known, including "The Life of the Rev. John Milne of Perth" in 1869, and in 1884 "The Life and Works of the Rev. G. T. Dodds", who was married to Bonar's daughter and who died in 1882 while serving as a missionary in France.
+Bonar was also author of several biographies of ministers he had known, including The Life of the Rev. John Milne of Perth in 1869, and in 1884 The Life and Works of the Rev. G. T. Dodds, who was married to Bonar's daughter and who died in 1882 while serving as a missionary in France.

 His hymns, which number over 140, include: